BoscoTin/COMP4651-DemoInterface/README.md

 ### Run Command

-`npm run install` - install all the dependencies
+`npm install` - install all the dependencies

 `npm run open` - start the website at http://localhost:9000